-This map represents the collective work of nearly 100 volunteers, including a number of Keene State College and Antioch University New England students, over the course of twelve field seasons.
+This map represents the collective work of more than 100 volunteers, including a number of Keene State College and Antioch University New England students, over the course of thirteen field seasons.
 Many potential vernal pools still need to be ground-truthed.
 To help, join us for a volunteer training or contact Vernal Pool Project coordinator Brett Amy Thelen.

 For more information or to volunteer, please contact Brett Amy Thelen at (603) 358-2065 or by email.